Hilbert space valued Gabor frames in weighted amalgam spaces: Introduction

-It is natural to ask the following questions for vector valued frames or super frames: \begin{enumerate} \item Convergence of Gabor expansions for the superframes on vector valued amalgam spaces. \item Asymptotic properties of vector valued superframe operators with increasing sampling rate. \item Invertibility of the superframe operator on vector valued amalgam spaces. \end{enumerate}
+The main objective of this article is to investigate the following for superframes on vector-valued amalgam spaces: \begin{enumerate} \item Walnut's representation for the superframe operator on vector valued amalgam spaces. \item Convergence of Gabor expansions on vector valued amalgam spaces. \item Invertibility of the superframe operator on vector valued amalgam spaces. \end{enumerate}

-The objective of this article is to address the above questions when the window functions are in vector valued Wiener Space.
-Therefor we consider Hilbert space valued Gabor frames on $W_{\mathbb{H}}(L^p,L^q_v), 1\leq p,q\leq\infty$.
-As a result, we could answer the above questions for Gabor superframes and multi window Gabor frames as a special case by choosing the appropriate separable Hilbert space $\mathbb{H}$: If $\mathbb{H}=\mathbb{C}^n$ and $\mathbb{H}=\bigoplus_{i=1}^r\mathbb{H}_i$ i.e the direct product of $r$ Hilbert spaces then we could the above questions for the super frame case and multi-window case (see remark \ref{r} and remark \ref{r1}).
-Lets start with the definition of $\mathbb{H}-$valued Gabor frames on $L^2(\mathbb{R}^d,\mathbb{H})$.
+We consider the separable Hilbert space valued Gabor frames and perform Gabor analysis on $W_{\mathbb{H}}(L^p,L^q_v), 1\leq p,q\leq\infty$ to obtain (1), (2) and (3) for Gabor superframes and multi-window Gabor frames as a special case by choosing the appropriate separable Hilbert space $\mathbb{H}$ (see Remark \ref{r} and Remark \ref{r1}).
+We start with the definition of $\mathbb{H}-$valued Gabor frames on $L^2(\mathbb{R}^d,\mathbb{H})$.